How 947-EYES Got Its Name

 With all the juggling we do every day it is very easy to forget about our responsibility to participate and contribute to our community.
 Altruism not only provides you with a sense of enrichment knowing that you have positively impacted the lives of those around you, but it can also help to support your business goals as well.

 There are many examples of organizations that support activities in your community.
 These include the Kiwanis Club, the Lions Club and CancerCare.
 There are also a wide variety of causes specifically geared toward the optical community.
 For example, many practices and eyecare and eyewear providers participate in the annual World Sight Day sponsored by Optometry Giving Sight.
-Some practices support their own causes such as Crown Vision which sponsors Kids Vision for Life to provide free vision screenings, free eye exams, and free eyeglasses to children in the St. Louis Public School System, as reported in the Aug.
-7, 2013 edition of dba.
+Some practices support their own causes such as Crown Vision which sponsors Kids Vision for Life to provide free vision screenings, free eye exams, and free eyeglasses to children in the St. Louis Public School System.

 I personally joined the Kiwanis Club because their focus is very close to my own.
 They place kids as a top priority, and they have a Safe Haven for Kids Zone program as well.
 With the Kiwanis, we feed the homeless and give out turkeys to those in need for Thanksgiving.
 Furthermore, they provide scholarships for kids and send less fortunate kids to Kiwanis Camp each summer.